Appdynamics/ConfigMyApp-docs/docs/README.md

 ## Business Transaction Configuration

 Business transaction detection rules can be configured by using the template file in <a href="https://github.com/Appdynamics/ConfigMyApp/tree/master/bt_config"> `bt_config/configBT.json` </a>.
-The JSON file contains four arrays which represents the four types of business tranaction rules that are currently supported by ConfigMyApp.
-For example, the Java POJO section look like:
+The JSON file contains four arrays which represent the four types of business transaction rules that are currently supported by ConfigMyApp.
+For example, the Java POJO section looks like:

     "java_pojo_rules": [
        {